sendbird/sendbird-calls-ios/README.md

 Add the `SendBirdCalls` framework into your Package Repository with the following URL: `https://github.com/sendbird/sendbird-calls-ios`.

 To add the package, select appropriate dependency rule and click `Add Package`.

-### CocoaPods

-[CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.
-The `SendBirdCalls` framework can be integrated into the Xcode project using `CocoaPods` by doing the following.

-1. Install `CocoaPods` into the project by running `pod init` in the project directory.
-2. Run `open Podfile`
-3. In the opened Podfile, include `pod 'SendBirdCalls'` to the configuration under the project target.
-4. Install the `SendBirdCalls` framework by running `pod install` in the project directory.

-For further details on the  usage and installation of `CocoaPods` instructions, refer to CocoaPods’ [website](https://cocoapods.org/).

-> **Note**: The Sendbird Calls SDK for iOS relies on the` SendBirdWebRTC` framework. `SendBirdWebRTC` is based on `GoogleWebRTC` and is recompiled with `bitcode` enabled.
-Since `SendBirdWebRTC` is included in `SendBirdCalls` as a dependency, it doesn't need to be explicitly downloaded.

 ### Manual set-up